tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 The authors would like to thank the  members of the multi-vendor YANG design team who are involved in the definition of this model.

-The authors would like to thank Tom Petch for reviewing and providing useful feedback about the document.
-The authors would also like to thank Loa Andersson, Lou Berger, Sergio Belotti, Italo Busi, Carlo Perocchio, Francesco Lazzeri, Aihua Guo, Dhruv Dhody, and Raqib Jones for providing useful feedback on this document.
+The authors would like to thank Tom Petch and Adrian Farrel for reviewing and providing useful feedback about the document.
+The authors would also like to thank Loa Andersson, Lou Berger, Sergio Belotti, Italo Busi, Carlo Perocchio, Francesco Lazzeri, Aihua Guo, Dhruv Dhody, and Raqib Jones for providing feedback on this document.

 # Contributors